 Cambodian opposition party dissolved by Supreme Court

-The verdict was widely expected of a justice system warped by the influence of premier Hun Sen, whose is accused of ruthlessly targeting rivals ahead of 2018 polls.
+The verdict was widely expected from a justice system heavily warped by the influence of long-standing premier Hun Sen, who is accused of ruthlessly targeting rivals in the run-up to 2018 polls.

-It nevertheless delivers a crushing blow to the Cambodia National Rescue Party (CNRP) - a party that has fought tirelessly to break the authoritarian leader's 32-year grip on power.
+It nevertheless delivered a crushing blow to what remained of the embattled Cambodia National Rescue Party (CNRP) - the only party that had a fighting chance to break the authoritarian leader's 32-year grip on power.

-The court "decides to dissolve the CNRP and ban 118 leaders ... from politics for five years starting from the date of the verdict," said Judge Dith Munty, who is himself a member of Hun Sen's ruling CPP party.
+The court "decides to dissolve the CNRP and ban 118 leaders ... from politics for five years starting from the date of the verdict," said Judge Dith Munty, himself a member of Hun Sen's ruling CPP party, in what rights groups blasted as a mockery of judicial independence.

-The judge said the CNRP, by not sending any lawyers to the trial, had effectively confessed to the government-levied accusation of conspiring with the US and other foreign actors to plot a revolution.
+The judge said the CNRP, by boycotting the trial, had effectively confessed to the government-levied accusation of conspiring with the United States and other foreign actors to plot a revolution.

 Rights groups said the verdict stripped next year's election of any credibility.